 - Thick Curtains: Hanging thick curtains over the windows will help protect any heat from escaping.

 - Day Light: Allow the sun to come in through the windows during the daylight hours.
 The sunlight will heat up the air inside.
 Shut your curtains during the night.

 - Glaze the Windows: If you have single pane windows, then glazing them will add the double pane effect by keeping the heated air inside.

 - Shut Unused Rooms: If there are rooms that are not used, then you should close those off from the ventilation system.
 Spreading heat through rooms that are unused will cost you more heat.

 Make sure that you know what wood you have before you go to burn it.
 There are some that should not be used, which are listed above.
-Ensure that you have kindling stored along with your firewood to make sure that you can start it.
-Preppers normally keep fire starters in their BOB.
-Keep in mind there are various ways to build your fire, but using the method described here will offer you a strong start to an even stronger fire.
+Ensure that you have kindling stored along with your firewood to make sure that you can start it, as well as fire-starters.

 Remember safety is important too.
 Stay safe and warm!

 My name is Teresa Fikes.
 I am a Homesteader, survivalist, prepper, historian, and writer plus much more all in one package deal.
 I was raised on a small family farm were I was taught at an early age to survive off the land without the help of modern conveniences.
 I am a writer by profession and a Homesteader by Blood, Sweat, and Tears.

 3 thoughts on “How to Heat Your House with a Fireplace”